BZ23/fetchCodeChallenge/README.md

 ## Introduction
 This document provides insight into this coding exercise and my decisions.
-In addition, for each file I updated, I over-commented on its changes.
+In addition, for each file I updated, I attempted to over-comment on its changes.
+Note that I used the original code exercise as a basis for my solution so I've copied all of the existing code that was provided and list the new or changed files below.

+To complete the task of writing to a postgres database using localstack, I opted to do that through an AWS lambda integrated with the SQS queue as an event source.

 ## Inventory of Added/Changed files
 - data/sqs_data_record.json